Efficiency and thermodynamic uncertainty relations of a dynamical quantum heat engine: Introduction

 \section{Introduction}

 The rapid development of quantum technologies calls for a deeper understanding of thermodynamics and energetics at a microscopic level, where unavoidable quantum effects have to be taken into account.
-The extension of classical concepts of thermodynamics to the quantum realm is not only at the forefront of fundamental theoretical research~\cite{campisi11,kosloff12, niedenzu, anders, talkner20, benenti17}, but also relevant for new nanodevice applications~\cite{bjorn, giazotto,martinez, pekola, arrachea}.
+The extension of classical concepts of thermodynamics to the quantum realm is not only at the forefront of fundamental theoretical research~\cite{campisi11,kosloff12, niedenzu, anders, talkner20, benenti17}, but also relevant for new nanodevice applications~\cite{myers22,bjorn, giazotto,martinez, pekola, arrachea}.
 Mastering the thermodynamics of quantum systems far from equilibrium, from energy storage to energy transfer and transduction and heat--to--work conversion, is of great importance for emerging technologies with applications in quantum computing~\cite{arrachea,krantz19, calzona}, quantum communication~\cite{aufeve, qcbook}, and quantum sensing~\cite{golokolenov}.

-Spurred by the rapid emergence of new quantum technology platforms, in the last few years the first prototype realizations of quantum thermal machines~\cite{pekola, spin, cangemireview, sheng,vischi} and quantum batteries~\cite{quach, maillette} have been reported, calling for new theoretical and experimental investigations.
+Spurred by the rapid emergence of new quantum technology platforms, in the last few years the first prototype realizations of quantum thermal machines~\cite{pekola, spin, cangemireview, sheng,vischi} and quantum batteries~\cite{quach, maillette} have been reported, calling for new theoretical and experimental investigations, even including extensions to non-Hermitian quantum thermodynamics~\cite{Gardas_2016,Santos_2021}.
 For instance, a great interest revolves around heat nano-engines and refrigerators where the working medium (WM) is a quantum system coupled to several thermal reservoirs.
 Indeed, it has been shown that a multi-terminal configuration can improve both the output power and the efficiency at maximum power~\cite{levy12, huber19, imry12, mazza04,mazza15,erdman17,sanchez2,cavaliere_iscience,lopez23,lu23}.
-Also, the impact of quantum coherence on the performance of thermal machines has been inspected~\cite{karimi16,pekola19,brandner17,kosloff02,rezek06,fried17,korze16,hammam22}.
+Also, the impact of quantum coherence on the performance of thermal machines has been inspected~\cite{karimi16,pekola19,brandner17,kosloff02,rezek06,fried17,korze16,hammam22,camati_pra_19,liu_pre_21}, as well as the role of the uncertainty principle~\cite{chattopadhyay}.